 Amrith Setlur

-I’m a 4-th year PhD Student in the Machine Learning Department at Carnegie Mellon University, where I am fortunate to be advised by Virginia Smith.
-During my PhD, I have had the privilege of also being a long term visiting researcher at UC Berkeley, advised by Sergey Levine.
+I’m a final year PhD Student in the Machine Learning Department at Carnegie Mellon University, where I am fortunate to be advised by Virginia Smith.
+I am also a long term visiting researcher at UC Berkeley, advised by Sergey Levine, and collaborate very closely with Aviral Kumar.
 My PhD is generously supported by the JP Morgan AI PhD Fellowship award.

 Research Overview